 Louvre Museum is yet another well-known of Paris building structures and facilities.
 It is also a landmark art museum which has a vast collection of artwork of all kinds.
 The facility once served as a historic palace.

-It houses huge art collections, mostly from the Roman sculptures to da Vinci’s “Mona Lisa.”
+It houses substantial art collections, mostly from the Roman sculptures to da Vinci’s “Mona Lisa.”
 Its strategic and central location means limited hassles to access and fairer degree of convenience as well.

 Cathédrale Notre-Dame de Paris

-(Note: In April 2019, Notre-Dame, was largely damaged by fire.
+(Note: In April 2019, Notre-Dame, was primarily damaged by fire.
 You need to check if you can visit).